Simplified Chinese characters: Europe

 In the United Kingdom, universities mainly teach Mandarin Chinese at the undergraduate level using the simplified characters coupled with pinyin.
 However, they will require the students to learn or be able to recognise the traditional forms if they are studying in Taiwan or Hong Kong (such as taking Cantonese courses).
 In Australia and New Zealand, schools, universities and TAFEs use predominantly simplified characters.

 Russia and most East European nations are traditionally oriented on the education of the PRC's system for teaching Chinese, which uses simplified characters but exposes the learners to both systems.

 East Asia

-In South Korea, universities have used predominantly simplified characters since 1990s.
+In South Korea, universities have used predominantly simplified characters since the 1990s.
 In high school, Chinese is one of the selective subjects.
-By the regulation of the national curricula standards, MPS I and traditional characters had been originally used before (since the 1940s), but by the change of regulation, pinyin and simplified characters have been used to pupils who enter the school in 1996 or later.
-Therefore, MPS I and traditional characters disappeared after 1998 in South Korean high school Chinese curriculum.
+By the regulation of the national curricula standards, bopomofo and traditional characters had been originally used before (since the 1940s), but by the change of regulation, pinyin and simplified characters have been used to pupils who enter the school in 1996 or later.
+Therefore, bopomofo and traditional characters disappeared after 1998 in South Korean high school Chinese curriculum.

 In Japan there are two types of schools.
 Simplified Chinese is taught instead of traditional Chinese in pro-mainland China schools.
-They also teach Pinyin, a romanization system for standard Chinese, while the Taiwan-oriented schools teach Zhuyin, which uses phonetic symbols.
-However, the Taiwan-oriented schools are starting to teach simplified Chinese and Pinyin to offer a more well-rounded education.
+They also teach Pinyin, a romanization system for standard Chinese, while the Taiwan-oriented schools teach bopomofo, which uses phonetic symbols.
+However, the Taiwan-oriented schools are starting to teach simplified Chinese and pinyin to offer a more well-rounded education.